Muʽassel: Health effects

 Smoking muʽassel exposes users to many of the same harmful and toxic chemicals found in cigarette smoke.
-Several of the toxic chemicals in mu’assel smoke can cause cancer, including polycyclic aromatic hydrocarbons (e.g., fluorene and pyrene), heavy metals (e.g., arsenic, chromium, lead), radioactive elements (uranium, polonium, lead), and ultrafine particles.
-A single session of smoking muʽassel results in far more toxicants inhaled than a session of cigarette smoking, largely because a session of hookah use is much longer than an average session of cigarette smoking: 60 minutes on average for hookah users versus five minutes for a single cigarette.
+Several of the toxic chemicals in mu’assel smoke can cause cancer, including polycyclic aromatic hydrocarbons (e.g., benzopyrene), heavy metals (e.g., arsenic, chromium, uranium, polonium, lead), and microparticles.

+A single hookah session results in far more toxic materials inhaled than a session of cigarette smoking, largely because a session of hookah use is much longer than an average session of cigarette smoking: 60 minutes on average for a hookah session versus five minutes for a single cigarette.
 A typical session of smoking muʽassel results in a user inhaling 90,000 ml of smoke versus 500 ml for a cigarette, as well as 1.7 times as much nicotine, 8.4 times as much carbon monoxide, and 36 times as much tar.
 Muʽassel smoking also exposes users to heavy metals and is thought to expose users to more carcinogens than cigarettes.

-Hookah smokers inhale large amounts of carbon monoxide generated from the combustion of mu’assell as well as the charcoal used to burn the mu’assel.
+Hookah smokers inhale large amounts of carbon monoxide generated from the combustion of tobacco as well as the charcoal used to burn the mu’assel.
 Carbon monoxide is a highly toxic odorless gas that can damage the heart and central nervous system.
 There have been many cases of carbon monoxide poisoning among hookah smokers that require treatment in hospital emergency departments for symptoms such as headache, nausea, vomiting, dizziness, fatigue and weakness.
 This is sometimes called “hookah sickness.”
 The charcoal used to heat up the muʽassel increases carbon monoxide and metal inhalation.